 - The Continuing Professional Development Centre offers support in dealing with Office programs

+Due to the required adherence to the distance specifications, there may be more work alone in rooms and laboratories.
 Working alone can mean that a person is exposed to increased or critical risks.
 A person is considered to be 'working alone' if help cannot be provided immediately after an accident or critical situation.

 Examples of dangerous tasks